mymadhavyadav07/The-Vision/README.md

   Step-5: Enter your instagram username and password in **Osintgram/config/credentials.ini** file.

   Step-6: Now run **main.py** file, go to the bot you have created and type **/help** (main.py should keep running while you are using the telegram bot).
         Now, here comes the use of a server.
-You may buy a cloud server but, in case you don't want to spend money you may use termux which can keep this script running in background until your phone is not switched off.
+You may buy a cloud server but, in case you don't want to spend money you may use **termux** which can keep this script running in background until your phone is not switched off.
+Another cheaper way is you can use a **raspberyy pi** for keeping this script running.

   Step-7: I am done with the explaination go and enjoy!!👍